yifangyou/metabase/docs/operations-guide/creating-RDS-database-on-AWS.md

 # Configuring RDS for Metabase (the recommended guide)

 If you want to move from using Metabase just for testing to something that is ready for the big time, you need to use a production-grade database like PostgreSQL or MySQL/MariaDB.
-This guide will provide you with all the steps for this venture.
-A high level architecture diagram of what you will achieve once you deploy Metabase with a dedicated application database can be [seen here](images/Metabase-AWS-SI.png)
+Here's a [high level architecture diagram](images/Metabase-AWS-SI.png) of Metabase deployed with a dedicated application database.

 ## Step 1
 In AWS, enter RDS in the search box or select RDS from the dropdown button on the top left of the page.
 Once inside RDS, click on the **Create database** button